ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 <figcaption>Attributes of the IUA Get Access Token response in the JWT extension ch_group.</figcaption>

-##### The JWT ch_assistant extension
+##### The JWT ch_delegation extension

 The Authorization Server and Resource Server shall support the following extensions to the JWT access token:
 -	principal (optional) Name of the healthcare professional an assistant is acting on behalf of.
 -	principal_id (optional) GLN of the healthcare professional an assistant is acting on behalf of.

-The ch_assistant extension claims shall be wrapped in an "extensions" object with key 'ch_assistant' and a JSON value object containing the claims.
+The ch_delegation extension claims shall be wrapped in an "extensions" object with key 'ch_delegation' and a JSON value object containing the claims.
 The claim content for the JWT CH:EPR extensions shall correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).

 {:class="table table-bordered"}